andre-j3sus/ist-meic-notes/1st-semester/dad/1-consensus.md

 * Each process **proposes** a value;
 * All correct processes **decide** on the same value;
 * The output value must be a **proposed value**;
-* The output value must be any of the proposed values - **all inputs are equally good**.
+* The output value may be any of the proposed values - **all inputs are equally good**.

 ## Properties of Consensus